Kirriereoch Hike

 The image below is of the Kirriereoch Forest Car Park, about 3 miles from the main car park.
 The road is quite good with only a few pot holes.
 Just watch you do not go up the wrong road.
 You basically go up the main road, then turn off up to the right close to the top, as seen in the map below.

-Most of the mature woodland has been cleared in this area, so you would be unlucky if you arrived here and the were clearing the little that remains.
+Most of the mature woodland has been cleared in this area, so you would be unlucky if you arrived here and they were clearing the little that remains.
 The forest road will no doubt be closed when they are clearing the remaining mature trees.

 The main trail to Kirriereoch is up the forest break as seen below, following a fairly good path, with a few soggy parts here and there.